The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 10 Ways on How to be a Minimalist Prepper

 These days, it is extremely understandable when some people find the need to become strong preppers.
-Indeed, it is essential to always have emergency supplies ready, such as a ready get home bag, medicine supplies, first aid, food storage, and weapons for defense.
+Indeed, it is essential to always have emergency supplies ready, such as a ready get-home bag, medicine supplies, first aid, food storage, and weapons for defense.
 You might want to check out this article about prepping basics to find out more about prepping and what you should include in your list.

 However, some people want to become strong preppers and minimalists at the same time.
 Although this is possible, a certain question pops up.
-How do you determine the amount of resources that you need to be actually prepared?
+How do you determine the number of resources that you need to be actually prepared?
 Well, the answer depends on how you look into things.
 Not only that, but you must also consider that by minimizing your preps, you become less bogged down and feel more prepared.

 Furthermore, if you want to become successful in becoming a minimalist prepper, here are 10 ways that might be of great help: